 The Budget has allocated $75 billion in big ticket infrastructure spending, most announced prior to the release of the Budget.
 This includes:

-Snowy Mountains Hydro Scheme 2.0, with acquisition of ownership interests held by the States;
+- Snowy Mountains Hydro Scheme 2.0, with the acquisition of ownership interests held by the States;

 These are extremely commendable projects and some are long overdue.
 Speed of delivery will be important to economic development, and the Government must ensure that the projects are future-proofed.
 To ensure the benefits of this expenditure flow through to Australia, careful choices of development partners will need to be made.